What is FTE?

 FTE (Full-Time Equivalent) is generally defined as one student in membership in a program or a group of programs for 1500 minutes (25 hours a week) for a 180-day school year.
 The FTE calculation is based on two 90-day terms.
 Each student in membership and in attendance will earn one-half (.50) FTE during each of two survey periods - Survey 2 (October) and Survey 3 (February).

 FTE Surveys provide the Florida Department of Education (FLDOE) with a snapshot of instructional activity occurring in Florida's public schools and provide our school districts with the data used to fund school staffing plans.
-The Genesis system is the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
+Focus is our system and serves as the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
 There are actually nine (9) surveys that are part of the State reporting process, and they all have an impact on funding.

 Beginning with the 2013-2014 school year, the legislative action changed the formula for funding the Florida Virtual School (FLVS), which had received separate funding.
 School district funding is now being prorated to provide funding for students that take classes through FLVS during and before/after the school day and during the summer.
 Our school district, therefore, is receiving less funding to support the regular six-period school day when our students enroll in and complete FLVS courses.